Can’t Decide Where to Go? These Are Maine’s Best Summer Destinations

 Walk the Marginal Way for views that take your breath away and end up along 3 miles of sandy, pristine beach with crowded and secluded spaces available.
 Perkins Cove offers a great place to start a seafaring adventure, whether you want to tour lighthouses or catch lobster.

-Discover More Places to Visit in Maine During Summer
+Discover the BEST Places to Visit in Maine During Summer